fz172/fanfly/_posts/2026-07-01-fuselage_misc_wing_mounting_prep.md

 #### Air Vents

 After the leather panel is in place, the 2" holes I cut a few months ago lined up with the leather perfectly.
-I finally get to install the air vent for the rear passenger row.
+I finally got to install the air vent for the rear passenger row.
 The installation is pretty easy.
 The vent is just a plastic piece that snaps onto the wall.

 ![](https://lh3.googleusercontent.com/pw/AP1GczPXS0PmWGZWYxQ4pXGdCxWBNdag9AD-pc7C938JVcAZrcBsmOhWdWVVhmBTSwBeTxJqW6wOC1H_hbmTNX6XNxA7vLzxCc5kh99A7vw2GpFwsvEFl0tx2IoWhEqDUZvsiQ1OfJqLYIx1S4BYy48ZWOeZ7Q=w1780-h2374-s-no-gm?authuser=0)